 1.6.
-How does this Customer Supplier Agreement link to the 2019-2024 Met Office strategy
+How does this Customer Supplier Agreement link to the 2024/2025 Met Office strategy

-The Met Office strategy is 'helping you make better decisions to stay safe and thrive' (Figure 1).
+The Met Office purpose is 'helping you make better decisions to stay safe and thrive' (Figure 1).
 The PWSCG CSA has been developed to help ensure the Met Office delivers this strategy.